AymanMakram/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 - Replaces the `requests.get` call with a mock that simulates `.json()` returning `test_payload`.

 ---
+### 3️⃣ TestMemoize

+Purpose:
+Tests the memoize decorator to ensure that results are cached and the decorated method is executed only once.

 ## ⚙️ How to Run Tests